jrunestone/nixos-config/README.md

   * atm with DEVDIR=$(pwd) nix develop, just cmd? just cmd can check if in the same dir as flake
   * use nixdirenv to load .env with AZURE_CONFIG_DIR= and also az subscription=xx probably?
 * set insomnia to project dir?

-## Notes
-* Should modularize monitors.xml
-* Should define a std for nix develop flakes and where to store them etc

 ## Install
 User is hard-coded to "jr" in flake for all hosts.